 ‘A Psalm of Solomon.
 Unless the LORD builds a house, the work of the builders is wasted.
 Unless the LORD protects a city, guarding it with sentries will do no good’

 Psalm 127:1 NLT

 Throughout the next decade our church continued to grow.
 Another building had been acquired and was usually referred to as the “brown building.”
 It was used for some Sunday School classes and many social events.
 By the early 1930’s, despite The Great Depression, the growing church felt the call to build a larger and more permanent building.
 The white frame church had served well.
 It had been build quickly and economically.
 It was loved by all, but it was agreed to go forward with a new building.
 In 1937, the new Sanctuary was opened.
 It was built of stone on the northeast corner of Ohio and Third streets with large double doors facing south and a very large stained glass window above.
 The sun, especially in winter, streams through this window shining the colors of the glass upon walls, pew and worshippers.
-Along the east and west sides of the stone church are a total of ten smaller windows of stained glass marked with the names of donors.
+Along the south, east and west sides of the stone church are a total of sixteen smaller windows of stained glass marked with the names of donors or honorees.
+The morning and afternoon sunlight shining through these windows illuminates the Sanctuary with warm color.
 Reverend Tom Sterck was the pastor when the new Sanctuary opened and soon the first wedding was celebrated.
 Dugan Andrews and Marjorie Robinson exchanged vows with Reverend Sterck presiding.

 ‘Praise Him with sounding cymbals; praise Him with loud clashing cymbals!
 Let everything that breathes praise the Lord!
 Praise the Lord!’